unahouExosite/docs/portals/README.md

 To unshare a portal to other user.

+##### Permissions

+One of the following:

+* User can unshare his portal to other user.
+* User must have at least `d_u_view` [permission](#permission-object) to the domain.

 ##### Request

-Request body is a [permission objects](#permission-object).
+* Request body is a [permission objects](#permission-object).
 The object contain the following keys:
     * `"access"` - User’s permission for this portal.
 Possible values are:
         * `"p_manage"` - user has manager access to this portal.
 This permission grants the same rights as owner.
         * `"p_m_crea"` - user has create device access to this portal.
         * `"p_contac"` - user has receive alerts access from this portal.
     * `"oid"` - The information of the user.
 The object contain the following keys:
         * `"id"` - Id of the user who are being shared with this portal.
         * `"type"` - The general value is **User**.

+* Requires authentication.

 ##### Response

-On success, response has HTTP status 204 No Content and portal shares information.
-On failure, response has HTTP status of 400 or greater.
+* `204 No Content`: Returned if unshare portal successfully.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to unshare the portal.
+* `404 Not Found`: one of the following:
+    * Returned if the user id is invalid.
+    * Returned if the portal id is invalid.
+* `409 Conflict`: Returned if the portal has already unshared to the user in [permission objects](#permission-object).

 ##### Example

 ```
 curl 'https://mydomain.exosite.com/api/portals/v1/users/3167859736/portals/1173271281/shares' \
+	 -X DELETE \
-	  -X DELETE -d '{"access": "p_manage","oid":{"type":"User","id":"1498682908"}}'
+     -d '{"access": "p_manage","oid":{"type":"User","id":"1498682908"}}' \
      -u 'useremail@gmail.com:userP4ssword' \
      -i
 ```